New Cuba rules no beach bonanza for U.S. travelers

 Over time, if direct commercial flights start and on-line booking sites add Cuba to their destinations, travelers might be able to book tickets themselves and certify to the airline that the trip was for an allowed purpose, the U.S. official said.

-United Airlines Inc [UALCO.UL] said on Thursday it planned to serve Cuba from Houston and Newark, New Jersey, subject to government approvals.
-Delta Air Lines (DAL.N) and JetBlue Airways (JBLU.O) said they would look into adding services.
+United Airlines Inc said on Thursday it planned to serve Cuba from Houston and Newark, New Jersey, subject to government approvals.
+Delta Air Lines and JetBlue Airways said they would look into adding services.

 "We are interested in providing service to Cuba from multiple U.S. cities, as soon as legally permitted.
 Our existing charter program to and from Cuba has given us valuable experience in the market and a strong foundation for future expansion," said JetBlue spokesman Morgan Johnston.